 a pinch of salt

 - Scrape out the vanilla beans and store the pulp in an airtight container.
-Place the scraped out vanilla pods in a jar and fill up with 50 g of confectioners’ sugar.
-Close tightly with a lid and let it infuse overnight.
+Place the scraped-out vanilla pods in a jar and fill it up with 50 g of confectioners’ sugar.
+Close tightly with a lid and let the sugar infuse overnight.

 - The next day, roast the ground almonds in a large non-stick pan, over medium heat, stirring frequently to prevent burning.
 Once the almonds develop a fragrant aroma and a light, golden color, turn off the heat and let them cool down completely.

-- In a mixing bowl, combine butter, the infused confectioners’ sugar, egg yolk, vanilla pulp, flour, roasted almond flour, and a pinch of salt.
+- In a mixing bowl, combine butter, the vanilla-infused confectioners’ sugar, egg yolk, the scraped-out vanilla pulp, flour, roasted almond flour, and a pinch of salt.
 Knead by hand until it comes together and forms a smooth dough.
 Shape the dough into a ball, cover with plastic, and chill for 2 hours.

 - Adjust the rack to the middle position and preheat the oven to 355F / 180C.
 Line a baking sheet with parchment paper.